 One issue which emerges continually is the safety of the workers.

 A study published in the American Journal of Industrial Medicine confirmed that temporary workers average a much higher rate of injury claims than regular employees.
 This can be due to their unfamiliarity with a workplace environment, but also stress factors such as demanding physical and mental workloads.
-Sometimes workers simply may not fully understand the work instructions due to missing languages skills.
+Sometimes workers simply may not fully understand the work instructions due to missing language skills.

 The best way to reduce the risk of injuries is through safety training.
 While this is particularly important for younger and less experienced temporary workers, all temp employees should be thoroughly familiarized with procedures and equipment.
 Ideally, training should take place before the job starts and continue throughout the contracted work period.
 In a perfect world, training would be offered in the native language of the workers to ensure everyone understands how to stay safe.